vogt4nick/recipes.vogt4nick.com/src/en/noodles/soy-noodles.md

     * **Cook tofu.** Heat oil in skillet over medium-high heat.
 Add tofu and scallions, and cook 5 minutes until scallions are slightly blistered.
 Add garlic, and cook an additional 30 seconds until fragrant.
     * **Season noodles.** Mix in noodles and sauce, and cook 3-5 minutes until slightly browned.

-    !!! tip "After draining noodles, rinse under cold tap water so they don’t clump into an unworkable block as they cool, and shake off excess water before using."
+    !!! tip "After draining noodles, rinse under cold tap water so they don't clump into an unworkable block as they cool, and shake off excess water before using."

 [^nagi]:
     Maehashi, Nagi. ["Supreme Soy Noodles."](https://www.recipetineats.com/supreme-soy-noodles/#wprm-recipe-container-70822) _RecipeTin Eats._ 11 May 2022.